rfl-urbaniak/LegalProbabilismBNs/_drafts/BNs.md

 </tbody>
 </table>

+Looking at our examples, one possible combination of CPTs is:

+In contrast, BN representation significantly simplifies the information that needs to be stored and calculated.
+If RVs are binary and each node has at most *k* parents, at most 2<sup>*k*</sup>*n* values are needed to determine the distribution.

+Continuing our example, we now only need to assign prior probabilities to parentless nodes and *conditional probability tables* (CPTs) to edges.
+If *X* has *m* possible states and is the parent of *Y* with *n* possible states, the CPTs for their connection is an *m* × *n* table containing conditional probabilities for $\\pr(Y= y\\vert X=x)$.
+In general, once we have defined CPTs for each node given its parents, the product of these conditional probabilities yields a joint probability distribution satisfying the Markov condition, if we’re dealing with discrete RVs (the claim also holds for normally distributed RVs, but not universally for any type of continuous RVs).

 Whence simplicity?
 ------------------

+This is a somewhat more technical explanation of how BNs help in reducing complexity.
+An uninterested reader can skip ahead.

 The tells us that $\\pr(A\\wedge B) = \\pr(A\\vert B)\\pr(B)$.
 Its
 application to RVs (say the RVs in G are